Growing Beyond Earth: Maker Contest

 (Spatial Planning for Agricultural Chambers beyond Earth)

-Year 1 of this contest assesses the first of these three challenges, asking entrants to design a plant growth chamber for use in space that makes effective use of the available volume on space craft, while also incorporating the necessary features for plant growth (sufficient lighting, irrigation, and air circulation).
+Year 1 of this contest assesses the first of these three challenges, asking entrants to design a plant growth chamber for use in space that makes effective and inventive use of the available volume on space craft (a cube 50cm on a side), while also incorporating the necessary features for plant growth (sufficient lighting, irrigation, and air circulation).

 If you're gearing up to enter this contest and are in South Florida, visit the GBE Innovation Studio at Fairchild, the garden's very own makerspace dedicated to designing the technology of food production in space.